 Phase 1 of the Oak Tree Centre opened in September 2016 and hosts the many activities organised by Shenley Christian Fellowship, such as our popular weekly Parent and Toddler groups – Acorns and Little Acorns, and our weekly Friendly Faces Drop In.
 The Oak Tree Centre also hosts all of our Community events, like our Victorian Christmas Fayre and Easter Eggstravaganza.
 Our rooms and main hall are frequently booked by regular groups/external providers, like Slimming World, Grid City Fitness and Socatots, as well as being booked for parties, business meetings and various private functions.

-Phase 2 has already received planning permission and work is intended to start on site no later than 2021.
+Phase 2 has already received planning permission and work is intended to start on-site in a few years’ time.
 Phase 2 will incorporate a major sports hall, which will double up as a 400-seater auditorium and also intends to have a youth centre area.
 It will provide the opportunity for local people to come and play badminton, to rent the facility for larger events and to be hired by other organisations who wish to host their own gatherings.
 It will be the ideal venue for concerts, drama productions and celebrations.

 Dobbies MK Donates Plants to the Oak Tree Centre

 Dobbies MK, through their ‘Helping Your Community Grow’ initiative, has once again donated plants to the Oak Tree Centre.
 Dobbies, who offer products, equipment, support and help to revamp any outdoor space, gave £400 worth of plants to make the area around the Centre a wonderful space to spend time.
 They work closely with community groups to ensure that what is provided meets the needs of recipients.

 The donations were gratefully received and promptly planted around the Oak Tree Centre.